Asset Type: Blogs

 Considering the expense of rare disease treatments, how can sponsors leverage IRT to reduce drug wastage in these trials?

-Calyx IRT can help sponsors optimize drug management by applying clever settings that reduce the amount of drug shipped to sites.
-Calyx IRT solution designers routinely work with sponsors to determine which advanced trial supply management options are best suited for their trial, including automated supply switchingrandomization prediction, and/or medication pooling.
+Perceptive IRT can help sponsors optimize drug management by applying clever settings that reduce the amount of drug shipped to sites.
+Perceptive IRT solution designers routinely work with sponsors to determine which advanced trial supply management options are best suited for their trial, including automated supply switchingrandomization prediction, and/or medication pooling.
 All of these have been proven to reduce the amount of drug wastage in clinical trials, reducing the overall cost of clinical development programs.

-Click here for Part 2 of the series where we tackle some of the other challenges, including study length, data collection points, cell and gene therapies, etc., and how you can rely on the expertise of Calyx IRT solution design team to deliver a robust, flexible IRT solution to address all of your rare disease trial’s RTSM needs.
+Click here for Part 2 of the series where we tackle some of the other challenges, including study length, data collection points, cell and gene therapies, etc., and how you can rely on the expertise of Perceptive IRT solution design team to deliver a robust, flexible IRT solution to address all of your rare disease trial’s RTSM needs.